yolken/yolken-blog/site/_posts/2021-05-31-non-optimal-tech-offices.md

 or semi-private alcove to share, and it was great!
 We could collaborate as a team when we needed to while at the same time not disturbing everyone else in the office.
 And yet, it was still open enough that you could walk around and see what others were doing.

+It would be great if other offices, even more modern ones, had the same approach to open space.

 ### Desks next to noise sources